IdoBar/par-spanner/README.md

 After successful run and verifying the the output file was saved in the requested location, the temporary folder and files will be deleted by default (unless the `-k/--keep` flag was specified).
 Additional verbosity can be specified with the `-v/--verbose` option, to report run messages (`-v 1`) or even the actual commands (`-v 2`), for debugging and troubleshooting purposes.
 Typing the tool name with the `-h/--help` option will print out the usage message.
 If no options is given, or if invalid input file is specified (not existent), the usage message will be printed, along with a relevant error message.
+**Note** -- each spawned BLAST job will load the database into memory, so be mindfull with memory usage and consider other users on shared servers (limit jobs to 50% of the available resources).

+### Todo
+* Add additional background about multi-threaded/multi-processor BLAST
+* Benchmark performance against native threaded BLAST and other implementations (MPI-BLAST, etc.)